Lee has been playing "Dragon Age" since the first game's release. She enjoys exploring and explaining the characters and the lore.

 Even if you're romancing Alistair, sparing Loghain means he'll throw a huge tantrum and then stomp out.
 I'd heard about it over the years, but seeing it for myself really made it hit home how much of a child Alistair is and how correct Anora is to call him out on not being mature enough or worthy enough for the throne.

 By walking out of the landsmeet, Alistair shows that he was willing to toss aside a valuable ally and also doom the entire world for the sake of revenge.
 He knows that only a warden can end the Blight, he knows that the wardens need all the recruits they can get, and yet, he's willing to risk the entire world to the coming darkness all for the sake of his hurt feelings.

 There are a lot of legitimate reasons to leave a relationship—abuse, betrayal, neglect —but leaving someone because they refused to help you get bloody revenge?
 Unbelievably childish (and insane in any other context).

 You could almost say the same thing about Morrigan, that her friendship with the Warden was superficial and conditional.
 After all, Morrigan only stays around on the condition that the Warden agrees to do the Dark Ritual.
 If the Warden refuses, Morrigan leaves.

 The fact that Morrigan abandons you is nonetheless still pretty childish.
-Again, she and Alistair are pretty much the same: lonely, damaged, emotional children.
+She and Alistair are pretty much the same: lonely, damaged, emotional children.
 Alistair just comes off more spineless and weak given the sort of abuse he faced as a child.